SysKitTeam/docs-point/integrations/examples/webhooks-example.md

 When an existing service desk is in place, customers often opt to build the approval and provisioning process in the tool their end users are already familiar with.
 They then rely on Syskit Point to provision the needed workspace.

-Here are some benefits to integrating with Service Desk Solutions:
+Here are some benefits of integrating with Service Desk Solutions:

 * **Leverage familiar tools** for end-users
 * **Design robust, customizable approval workflows** that align with business processes